divya04-hue/bamoe9-k8s/configuration/configuration-steps-ocp.md

-# Configuration steps to deploy into K8S (this scenario: minikube)
+# Configuration steps to deploy into OCP

 Following snippets are used to generate CRs for various components.